CCNV Space-Times as Potential Supergravity Solutions

 \begin{section}{Introduction}

-Supersymmetric supergravity solutions are of interest in the context of the AdS/CFT conjecture, the microscopic properties of black hole entropy, and in a search for a deeper understanding of string theory dualities.
-For example, in five dimensions solutions preserving various fractions of supersymmetry of $N=2$ gauged supergravity have been studied.
+Supersymmetric supergravity solutions have been studied in the context of the AdS/CFT conjecture, the microscopic properties of black hole entropy, and the inter-connection of string theory dualities.
+For example, in five dimensions, solutions preserving various fractions of supersymmetry of $N=2$ gauged supergravity have been studied.
 The Killing spinor equations imply that supersymmetric solutions preserve $2$, $4,6$ or $8$ of the supersymmetries.
 The $AdS_{5}$ solution with vanishing gauge field strengths and constant scalars preserves all of the supersymmetries.
-Half supersymmetric solutions in gauged five dimensional supergravity with vector multiplets possess two Dirac Killing spinors and hence two time-like or null Killing vectors.
-These solutions have been fully classified , using the spinorial geometry method, in \cite{gaunt}.
-Indeed, in a number of supergravity theories \cite{hommth}, in order to preserve some supersymmetry it is necessary that the spacetime admits a Killing spinor which then yields a null or timelike Killing vector from its Dirac current.
-Therefore, a necessary (but not sufficient) condition for supersymmetry to be preserved is that the spacetime admits a null or timelike Killing vector (KV).
+Half supersymmetric solutions in gauged five dimensional supergravity with vector multiplets possess two Dirac Killing spinors and hence two time-like or null Killing vector fields.
+These solutions have been fully classified, using the spinorial geometry method, in \cite{gaunt}.
+Indeed, in a number of supergravity theories \cite{hommth}, in order to preserve some supersymmetry it is necessary that the spacetime admits a Killing spinor which then yields a null or timelike Killing vector field (isometry) from its Dirac current.
+Therefore, a necessary (but not sufficient) condition for supersymmetry to be preserved is that the spacetime admits a null or timelike Killing vector field.

-In this short communication we study supergravity solutions preserving a non-minimal fraction of supersymmetries, by discussing the existence of additional KVs in the class of higher-dimensional Kundt spacetimes admitting a covariantly constant null vector ($CCNV$) \cite{MCP}. $CCNV$ spacetimes belong to the Kundt class because they contain a null KV which is geodesic, non-expanding, shear-free and non-twisting.
-The existence of an additional KV puts constraints on the metric functions and the KV components.
-KVs that are null or timelike locally or globally (for all values of the coordinate $v$) are of particular importance.
-As an illustration we present two explicit examples.
+In this short communication we study supergravity solutions preserving a non-minimal fraction of supersymmetries by determining the existence of additional non-spacelike isometries in the class of higher-dimensional Kundt spacetimes admitting a covariantly constant null vector field ($CCNV$) \cite{MCP,Mphd}. $CCNV$ spacetimes belong to the Kundt class because they contain a null Killing vector field which is geodesic, non-expanding, shear-free and non-twisting.
+The existence of an additional isometry puts constraints on the metric functions and the vector field components.
+Killing vector fields that are null or timelike locally or globally (for all values of the coordinate $v$) are of particular importance.
+As an illustration we present two explicit examples in this paper.